 - Stays in tune for a long time

 - For a beginner, this one will be a great piece

 - You are getting value for your money

 - The tuning will not give you any trouble

 - You will need it adjusted to a lower action

 - Without a cutaway, it will take you some effort to access the lower Fretboard

-Of course, FG800 comes with a flaw here and there, but that is all neutralized by many of its prime features.
-Whether you are a beginner or pro, it is not going to be easy to turn a blind eye to the $200 asking price for this guitar.
+Of course, FG800 Folk Acoustic Guitar has a flaw here and there, but that is all neutralized by many of its prime features.
+Whether you are a beginner or pro, it will not be easy to turn a blind eye to the price range of $200 for this guitar.